chickenbane/kotlin-guides/contribute.md

 Ensure that you have Ruby and [Bundler](http://bundler.io/) installed.

-    brew install ruby
     gem install bundler

 ### One-time setup

     bundle install --path vendor/bundle

-_Note: If you're on Mac OS and this fails installing nokogiri, run `brew unlink xz`, `brew install xz`, and then `brew link xz`._
+_Note: If you're on Mac OS and this fails installing nokogiri, run `brew unlink xz`, install, and then `brew link xz`._

 ### Running the site